 EDEM 500.
 Still Photography for Teachers.
 (2).
 Teachers are introduced to the basic techniques of photography.
 Primary emphasis will be placed on taking and using of photographs and slides to aid communication.
 A minimum amount of information on darkroom procedures is provided.
 No darkroom is provided.
 S/U final mark.
 EDEM 502.
 The Computer in Educational Media, An Introduction.
 (2).
-The increasing use of the computer by schools indicates the need for the media specialist to be aware of its potential for; assisting instruction, information retrieval, materials management, and processing of data.
+The increasing use of the computer by schools indicates the need for the media specialist to be aware of its potential for: assisting instruction, information retrieval, materials management. and processing of data.
 S/U final mark.
 EDEM 504.
 A-V Equipment Maintenance.
 (2).
-An introduction to basic maintenance of Audio-Visual equipment to include: cleaning, lubricating, making adjustments and minor repairs to equipment most used by teachers - motion pictures, slides, filmstrip and overhead projectors, record players and tape recorders.
+An introduction to basic maintenance of Audio-Visual equipment to include: cleaning. lubricating, making adjustments and minor repairs to equipment most used by teachers - motion pictures, slides, filmstrip and overhead projectors, record players and tape recorders.
 S/U final mark.
 EDEM 508.
 Workshop.
 (1-4).
 This course is concerned with the instructional problems of the participants; however, the problems attacked would vary from time to time according to the experts conducting the workshop.
 The workshop might cover such areas as Administration, Individualized Instruction, Outdoor Education, Production, etc. Each workshop will have a subtitle and no subtitle may be repeated for credit.

 EDEM 510.
-Introduction to Educational Resources.
-(3).
-Introduces students to most of the materials, both print and non-print, available for instruction; each is demonstrated, and the psychological basis for its use is discussed as well as its characteristics, advantages and disadvantages.
-Designed to be of value to all interested in education.
+Introduction to Educational

+of the materials, both print and non-print,

+demonstrated, and the psychological basis

+disadvantages.
+Designed to be of value to all